SolarNetworkFoundation/solarnetwork.net/content/platform-pricing.md

 ## Overall cost

-The overall monthly subscription cost for properties posted, datum queried, and datum stored for the previous examples would be:
+The overall monthly platform cost for properties posted, datum queried, and datum stored for the previous examples would be:

 {{<table>}}